PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Content-Moderator/video-transcript-reviews-quickstart-dotnet.md

 ### <a name="update-the-programs-using-statements"></a>Programı deyimler kullanarak güncelleştirme

-Programın aşağıdaki ifadeleri kullanarak değiştirin.
+Programın using deyimlerini aşağıdaki şekilde değiştirin.

 ```csharp